PyTweet/PyTweet/README.md

     consumer_secret="Your consumer_secret here",
     access_token="Your access_token here",
     access_token_secret="Your access_token_secret here",
-) #if you dont have one make an application in https://apps.twitter.com
+) #Before using PyTweet, make sure to create an application in https://apps.twitter.com.

-client.tweet("Hello world, Hello twitter!")
+client.tweet("Hello world, Hello twitter!") #This requires a read & post app permissions also elevated access type.
 ```

 You can check in `examples` directory for more example code.